jturner/atreus-firmware/README.md

 process as the switches settle.
 This means taking a few scans over the matrix and waiting until you get N successive reads of the same state before counting any single keypress or release as legitimate.

-## Problems

-There seem to be issues with [avrdude uploading the firmware from Ubuntu 14.04](https://arduino.stackexchange.com/questions/1380/sketches-not-uploading-to-micro-from-ubuntu-14-04).

-Occasionally there are issues when switching layers that a key pressed in one layer briefly sends a keycode for the layer you're switching to.

 ## License